bnconti/Ejercicios-Python/README.md

 # Ejercicios-Python
 Del libro "A Primer on Scientific Programming with Python".
+WIP.